joshua-deans/FitTrkr/README.md

-    (7, 'Easy', 'Get down on all fours.\nWalk by moving forward with hands then feet.', 'None', 'Crawl'), (8, 'Easy', 'Jump in air.\nSpread legs and arms like eagle', 'None', 'Jumping Jack'), (9, 'Easy', 'Jump in air.\nTuck knees in at peak', 'None', 'Knee Tucks'), (10, 'Easy', 'Jump in air.\nReach up as high as you can with one hand','None', 'High Jump');
+    (7, 'Easy', 'Get down on all fours.\nWalk by moving forward with hands then feet.', 'None', 'Crawl'), (8, 'Easy', 'Jump in air.\nSpread legs and arms like eagle', 'None', 'Jumping Jack'), (9, 'Easy', 'Jump in air.\nTuck knees in at peak', 'None', 'Knee Tucks'), (10, 'Med', 'Jump in air.\nReach up as med as you can with one hand','None', 'med Jump'), (11, 'Easy', 'Move legs forward briskly but not too briskly', 'None', 'Speed walking'), (12, 'Med', 'Get down on all three.\nWalk by moving forward with hand then feet.', 'None', 'Baby Crawl'), (13, 'Easy', 'Jump in air.\nSpread legs and arms like eagle', 'None', 'Small Jack'), (14, 'Med', 'Jump in pool.\nTuck knees in at peak', 'None', 'Canon Ball'), (15, 'Easy', 'Jump in air.\nReach up as low as you can with one hand','None', 'small Jump');

 ```
 ```
 INSERT INTO WorkoutPlan